keithalewis/papers/um.md

 email: kal@kalx.net
 classoption: fleqn
 abstract: |
+	Market instruments can be bought or sold at some price and entail cash flows after they are purchased.
 	Every arbitrage-free model of prices and cash flows is parameterized by a positive, adapted process and a vector-valued martingale whose components are
 	indexed by market instruments.
+	This can be used to value, hedge, and manage the risk of derivative securities.
 ...

 A _derivative security_ is a contract between two parties: I will give you this on these dates if you will give me that on those dates.
 Derivatives must have existed since before recorded history.
-The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments.
+The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments based only on the, so called, risk-free rate.

 Their assumptions of perfect liquidity and continuous time trading were unrealistic.
 Prices not only have bid/ask spreads, they also depend on the amount being traded and the counterparties invovled.
-Continuous trading would lead to infinite losses.
+Continuous time trading would lead to infinite losses.

 This short note provides a unified model for valuing, hedging, and understanding the risk of any derivative security.
-It shows how they can be synthesized by trading market instruments and illustrates problems not addressed by the classical theory.
+It shows how they can be synthesized by trading market instruments and turns the spotlight on the elephant in the room: when do you hedge if you can't do it continuously?

 ## Notation